How to Use a Credit Card Wisely

 Keep your credit card secure

-Another part of using a credit card responsibly is keeping your credit card information safe and secure.
-You should always keep your credit cards in a secure place, keeping them out of view in your car or at your workplace.
-Also, you should never loan your cards out to be used by others.
+A big part of using a credit card responsibly is keeping your credit card information safe.
+Keep your credit cards in a secure place and always out of view in your car or at your workplace.
+You should never loan your cards out to others, share your credit card information or numbers, or post images of your credit card to social media.
 If one of your cards is lost or stolen, it’s important to immediately contact your card issuer.

 Examine your monthly statements

-When you’re wondering how best to use a credit card, you’ll want to make sure you’re well aware of things like interest and fees charged, your spending limit and your annual percentage rate.
+Another aspect of properly using a credit card is to stay aware of any fees charged, your spending limit, and your annual percentage rate.
 These items can be found on your credit card statement.

-If you carry a balance, which accrues interest, you may want to use your credit card as sparingly as possible–or only for emergencies–to avoid quickly finding yourself burdened by high-interest debt.
-However, if you pay off your card balance every month, there is no reason why you wouldn’t want to maximize your credit card rewards by using your credit card more frequently.
+If you carry a balance, which accrues interest, you may want to use your credit card as sparingly as possible–or only for emergencies–to avoid finding yourself burdened by high-interest debt.
+However, if you pay off your card balance every month, you can maximize your credit card rewards by using your credit card more frequently.

 Maximize your credit card rewards

-Many credit cards offer rewards of some type to attract potential customers and provide additional value.
-When you’re choosing a rewards credit card, the right card for you is the one that rewards the way you live and spend–whether that means cash back, travel rewards, points or miles.
-Whichever reward currency you prefer, there is no reason why you shouldn’t get something back for things you need to buy anyway.
+Many credit cards offer rewards.
+When you’re choosing a rewards credit card, the right card for you is the one that rewards the way you live and spend–whether that means cash back or miles.
+Whichever type of reward you prefer, there’s no reason why you shouldn’t get something back when purchasing the things you need to buy anyway.